pingcap/docs/reference/performance/statement-summary.md

 To better handle SQL performance related issues, MySQL has provided [statement summary tables](https://dev.mysql.com/doc/refman/5.6/en/statement-summary-tables.html) in `performance_schema` to monitor SQL with statistics.
 Among these tables, `events_statements_summary_by_digest` is very useful in locating SQL problems with its abundant fields such as latency, execution times, rows scanned, and full table scans.

 Starting from v3.0.4, TiDB provides the support for the `events_statements_summary_by_digest` table.
-Starting from v3.0.8, TiDB provides the support for the `events_statements_summary_by_digest_history`.
-In this document, you will learn about the two tables, and how to troubleshoot SQL performance issues with them.
+Starting from v3.0.8, TiDB provides the support for the `events_statements_summary_by_digest_history` table.
+In this document, you will learn about the two tables, and how to troubleshoot SQL performance issues using these tables.

 ## `events_statements_summary_by_digest`